larkinkevin/f5-openstack-agent/systest/README.txt

 #   limitations under the License.

-This directory contains the configuration and code necessary to interface with the inhouse f5 Boulder buildbot automated test infrastructure.
+This directory contains the configuration and code necessary to interface with the inhouse f5 Boulder CI automated test infrastructure.
 If data is contained inside this directory it is for internal use.
-Items which are relevant outside the f5 Boulder buildbot system MUST NOT be placed in this directory (or its subdirectories).
+Items which are relevant outside the f5 Boulder CI system MUST NOT be placed in this directory (or its subdirectories).

 List of Contents:
   * README.txt -- this file
-  * Makefile -- this file provides an interface that buildbot uses.
-Buildbot always invokes "functest".
-This list of rules is:
+  * Makefile -- this file provides an interface that CI uses.
+This list of rules is: setup unit-tests
     $(DEPLOYS)
-    functest
     run_{over,under}cloud_tests
     singlebigip
     setup_singlebigip_tests
     run_singlebigip_tests
     cleanup_singlebigip
     run_disconnected_service_tests
-    clean

   See comment lines in the Makefile for specifics of each rule.

-  * device_version_maps.sh -- this file maps the major device numbers to a specific release for a device e.g. 12_1_1 --> bigip-osready-12.1.1.2.0.204
+  * device_version_maps.sh -- this file maps the major device numbers to a specific release for a device e.g. 12.1.1 --> bigip-osready-12.1.1.2.0.204

   * scripts/ -- this directory contains core logic for RULEs in the Makefile, where possible use the Makefile to set variables, and scripts/RULE.sh to specify RULE behavior

-  * scripts/install_test_infra.sh -- setup the buildbot workder to have
+  * scripts/install_test_infra.sh -- setup the CI worker to have
     necessary packages before Make operations